ja0nz/bachelorarbeit/paper.md

 | `<p>Unnamed</p>`            | `<slot>Unnamed nodes</slot>`           |

-Writing a little documentation inside the `<slot>` tag is considered as a good practice as it provides the developer with visual clues what nodes must be delivered.
+Writing a little documentation inside the `<slot>` tag is considered as a good practice as it provides the developer with visual clues about what nodes must be delivered.
 This functionality makes a *shadow DOM* pretty much self-explanatory.
 Inside a default slot tag the render engine expands all *light DOM* children without a named `slot` attribution.

 ### 3.2.2.
 Styling

-As mentioned in the last section, there is a distinct difference about the nature of nodes.
+As mentioned in the last section, there is a distinct difference between nodes.
 Nodes declared and rendered exclusively in the *shadow DOM* are not affected by any styling from outside.
 Nodes which are distributed will be styled in the *light DOM* and can be additionally painted in the *shadow DOM*.

-Note that styles from the outside have an higher specify than styles assigned after distribution.
-Therefore it is generally a good advice to minimize the global stylings to some base styling for uniformity of the web site while leaving the specific stylings to the component.
+Note that styles from the outside have an higher specificity than styles assigned after distribution.
+Therefore it is generally a good advice to minimize the global stylings to some base stylings for uniformity of the web site while leaving the specific stylings to the component.
 It is possible to **reset all styles** inside the *light DOM* before distributing nodes using the **`all: initial`** reset.
 To ensure a consistent look between different shadow roots this technique should be used carefully.

-Regarding the importance style encapsulation, a couple of **new CSS rules** emerged that are exclusively targeting the *shadow DOM*.
-The table below outlines styling possibilities for the use INSIDE the *shadow DOM*:
+Regarding the importance of style encapsulation, a couple of **new CSS rules** emerged that are exclusively targeting the *shadow DOM*.
+The points below outline styling possibilities for the use INSIDE the *shadow DOM*:

 * ::slotted(selector)
-  Applies to distributed nodes and repaints them after distribution.
-Slotted won't override outsides styles but can complement them previously unset style rules.
+  applies to distributed nodes and repaints them after distribution.
+Slotted will not override outsides styles but can complement previously unset style rules.
 * :host
   The host property will add styles or change inherited ones inside shadow DOM.
 Aforementioned style resets can be placed here.
 * :host(condition)